Rear End Collisions Are Common

 While there are occasional situations that may meet the legal definition of being an unavoidable rear end collision, many rear end collisions can be avoided if a driver simply paid more attention and drove more carefully.
 Some examples of when a following driver can be deemed liable for an accident include driving while intoxicated, pulling out in front of another vehicle, reversing without looking behind, and stopping without reason.

-Although Washington State law does not make a forward rear end driver automatically liable or at fault for causing a collision, the Washington state is favorable for the victim of a rear end collision.
+Although Washington State law does not make a forward rear end driver automatically liable for causing a collision, the Washington state is favorable for the victim of a rear end collision.
 RCW 46.61.145 Following too closely-Vulnerable users of a public way-Fine.
 States in part:

 (1) The driver of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the roadway.